ScrappyCocco/HowLongToBeat-PythonAPI/README.md

             max_sim = element.similarity
             best_element = element
 ```

 At the end of the for cycle "best_element" will contain the best game found in the research.

 ### Reading an entry

 An entry is made of few values, you can check them [in the Entry class file](https://github.com/ScrappyCocco/HowLongToBeat-PythonAPI/blob/master/howlongtobeatpy/howlongtobeatpy/HowLongToBeatEntry.py)

 ## Found a bug?

-Please report it as soon as you can creating an [issue](https://github.com/ScrappyCocco/HowLongToBeat-PythonAPI/issues/new) the code may bot be perfect.
+Please report it as soon as you can creating an [issue](https://github.com/ScrappyCocco/HowLongToBeat-PythonAPI/issues/new), the code may not be perfect.

 ## Authors